 Method 1: Clear Browser’s History, Cache & Cookies

 It is the most simplest and recommended solution.
 Often people forget to clear their browser’s history which later creates problems for secure browsing.
-When you visit a website, your browser stores lot of information and over time it could cause problems like in logging, slow down of browser, computer speed, etc.
+When you visit a website your browser stores lot of information and over the time it could cause problems like for account log-in, slow down of browser, computer speed, etc.

 - Read this post to learn: How To Clear History, Cookies, Cache In Chrome, Firefox, Opera And Microsoft Edge Step-By-Step

-If the method 1 doesn’t work in Firefox you can try this method.
+If the Method 1 doesn’t work for Firefox you can try this method.